1868 – Standard uniform approved for US postal carriers.

 1913 – 1st US paved coast-to-coast highway, the Lincoln Highway is dedicated.

-1938 – Great Depression: In an effort to try restore investor confidence, the New York Stock Exchange unveils a fifteen-point program aimed to upgrade protection for the investing public.
+1938 – Great Depression: In an effort to try to restore investor confidence, the New York Stock Exchange unveils a fifteen-point program to upgrade protection for the investing public.

-1956 – Rear Admiral GJ Dufek becomes 1st American to land an airplane at South Pole.
+1956 – Rear Admiral G.J.
+Dufek becomes first American to land an airplane at South Pole.

 1961 – Federal judge rules that laws in Birmingham, Alabama, against integrated playing fields are illegal.